crums-io/skipledger/docs/paper.md

 linked to its predecessor using a special hash cell that simply records the hash of the predecessor block.
 Under the skip ledger commitment scheme, each row's (block's) hash is computed as the root of a binary hash tree over that and all previous rows in the ledger.
-This property, in turn, allows one to efficiently reveal and prove (partial reveal) the contents of any row against *any* commitment hash of the ledger after it had that row (block).
+This property, in turn, allows one to efficiently reveal and prove (partially reveal) the contents of any row against *any* commitment hash of the ledger after it had that row (block).

 ## Row Hash